tierrun/node-sdk/README.md

 ### `subscribe(org, plan, [effective])`

-Subscribe the named org to the specified plan.
+Subscribe an org to the specified plan.
 If no effective date is provided, then the plan is effective immediately.

 Plan may be either a versioned plan name, or an array of versioned plan names.